 Shinto Association: Kami Itsukushima Hime

 The Buddhist goddess of music, poetry, learning, and art, also the goddess of the sea and protector of children.
 Benzaiten is sometimes associated with the Shinto deity Suijin/Suiten, the latter a goddess who protects fishermen and children.
 Both are closely associated with water (the ocean, rivers, lakes, and ponds).
 In Japan, Benzaiten is also closely associated with the dragon and snake.
-Enoshima island in Japan is of major importance to Benzaiten followers -- according to myth, she married a child-eating dragon who lived near here and was thus able, through her good influence, to put an end to the slaughter of little children.
-Their union gave birth to Enoshima island.
-She is worshipped widely in both Shinto and Buddhist traditions, and is the only female among Japan's Seven Lucky Gods.
+Enoshima island in Japan is of major importance to Benzaiten followers -- according to myth, she subdued a child-eating dragon who lived near here.
+She is worshipped widely in both Shinto and Buddhist traditions, and is the only female among Japan’s Seven Lucky Gods.

 Jibo Kannon -- Modern Painting